MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

     You'll be prompted to choose the files to download:

      - **Guides Analytics Template.** You can configure this [!include[pn-power-bi](../includes/pn-power-bi.md)] template file to display [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] time-tracking data from within your organization.
-This is the main component of Guides Analytics.

      - **Guides Analytics Demo.** You can use this [!include[pn-power-bi](../includes/pn-power-bi.md)] file to view an example data set.
-It does not require any configuration and lets you get an overview of Guides Analytics before you even create your first guide.
+It does not require any configuration and lets you get an overview of Guides Analytics reports before you even create your first guide.

      We recommend downloading both files.